DMARC Alignment

 9. Find the DKIM result and the DKIM `d=` domain.
 If it is `example.com` or a subdomain such as `mail.example.com`, DKIM should align in relaxed mode.

-10. Find the SPF result and return-path or `smtp.mailfrom` domain.
-If it is your domain or a subdomain, SPF should align in relaxed mode.
+10. Find the SPF result and the return-path or `smtp.mailfrom` domain.
+SPF should align in relaxed mode when that domain is your domain or a subdomain of your domain.

 11. Check the DMARC result.
-If DMARC passes, at least one of the aligned checks worked.
+A DMARC pass means at least one authentication method passed and aligned with the visible From domain.

 12. If SPF passes but DMARC fails, the SPF domain probably belongs to your email delivery service instead of your domain.
 Configure a custom return-path, or rely on aligned DKIM.